Ratings Reign Supreme

 This is tremendously valuable information that can feed into short and long-term performance, as well as future directions and innovations that will drive growth.
 As a result, consumers are being asked to provide feedback on every transaction from buying groceries to staying at a hotel to leasing a car.
 This request for feedback is often accompanied by pleas from salespeople across the board to “give me tens”.
 This can range from – “Is there anything else I can do, if not I expect a 10” to “I need a 10 otherwise I won’t get my bonus”.

 An Uncomfortable Proposition

-To consumers this is all somewhat uncomfortable, and to researchers it raises questions around the results.
-Given the importance in this type of research, it needs careful positioning to highlight its value; both to facilitate response rates and honest feedback on recent interactions.
+To consumers, this is all somewhat uncomfortable, and to researchers, it raises questions about the results.
+Given the importance of this type of research, it needs careful positioning to highlight its value; both to facilitate response rates and honest feedback on recent interactions.

 During a recent visit with my niece, I re-watched Pixar’s Inside Out.
 One of the central premises of the film is that being happy all the time isn’t enough.
 We need to accept some sadness in our lives in order to truly be fulfilled.
 To extrapolate this point to ratings, we need to know the bad from the good.
 We also need to know the good from the exceptional.

 The Push for 10s Raises a Few Points: